astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 In data synchronization, a [watermark can be defined as](https://en.wikipedia.org/wiki/Watermark_(data_synchronization)):

-an object of a predefined format which provides a point of reference for two systems/datasets attempting to establish delta/incremental synchronization; any object in the queried data source which was created, modified/changed, and/or deleted after the watermark value was established will be qualified as "above watermark" and could/should be returned to a delta-querying partner
+> An object of a predefined format which provides a point of reference for two systems/datasets attempting to establish delta/incremental synchronization; any object in the queried data source which was created, modified/changed, and/or deleted after the watermark value was established will be qualified as "above watermark" and could/should be returned to a delta-querying partner.

 Change data in the concept of time-series or events can be looked at by the associated events and their `event_timestamp`.
 Therefore, we can use event timestamps in increments as high and low watermarks to establish delta synchronizations.